Camp Naru COVID-19 Protocols

 During camp operations – the expectation is as follows:

-- Daily morning temperature and COVID-19 symptom check – executed by the camp medical officer (CMO).
-Any camper or staff member experiencing COVID-19 symptoms will be isolated, undergo testing, including both a rapid and PCR test, and remain isolated pending test results.
+- Daily morning temperature and COVID-19 symptom check – executed by the camp medical officer (CMO) and/or counselor.
+Any camper or staff member experiencing COVID-19 symptoms will be isolated, undergo testing, and remain isolated pending test results.

 - Participants will refrain from sharing personal items.